lbormann/darts-wled/README.md

 *`-BSW / --board_stop_after_win`*
 Controles board stop behaviour after win.
 When activated, the board will be stoped after winning Leg or match

+*`-BSE / --board_stop_effect`*
+Controls your wled(s) when a board stop occurs during the match.
+Define one effect/preset/playlist or a list.
+If you define a list, the program will randomly choose at runtime.
+For examples see below!

+*`-TE / --btakeout_effect`*
+Controls your wled(s) when a takeout will be performed or is wrongly triggered.
+Define one effect/preset/playlist or a list.
+If you define a list, the program will randomly choose at runtime.
+For examples see below!

+*`-CE / --calibration_effect`*
+Controls your wled(s) when calibration will be performed.
+Define one effect/preset/playlist or a list.
+If you define a list, the program will randomly choose at runtime.
+For examples see below!